AutoViML/featurewiz/README.md

 		dask_xgboost_flag=False, nrows=None, skip_sulov=False, skip_xgboost=False)
 ```

-`outputs`: There will always be multiple objects in output.
-The objects in that tuple can vary:
+`outputs` is a tuple: There will always be two objects in output.
+It can vary:
-1. "features" and "trainm": It be a list (of selected features) and one dataframe (if you sent in train only)
+1. In the first case, it can be `features` and `trainm`: features is a list (of selected features) and trainm is the transformed dataframe (if you sent in train only)
-2. "trainm" and "testm": It can be two dataframes when you send in both test and train but with selected features.
+2. In the second case, it can be `trainm` and `testm`: It can be two transformed dataframes when you send in both test and train but with selected features.
 <ol>
-<li>Both the selected features and dataframes are ready for you to now to do further modeling.
+<li>In both cases, the features and dataframes are ready for you to do further modeling.
+</ol>

-<li>Featurewiz works on any multi-class, multi-label data Set.
+Featurewiz works on any multi-class, multi-label data Set.
 So you can have as many target labels as you want.
-<li>You don't have to tell Featurewiz whether it is a Regression or Classification problem.
+You don't have to tell Featurewiz whether it is a Regression or Classification problem.
 It will decide that automatically.
-</ol>

 ## API

-**Arguments**
+**Input Arguments**

 - `dataname`: could be a datapath+filename or a dataframe.
 It will detect whether your input is a filename or a dataframe and load it automatically.
 - `target`: name of the target variable in the data set.